HackYourFuture/databases/Week2/LESSONPLAN.md

 ## Topics

 0. Async nature of MySQL-Nodejs interaction
-1. Keys (primary, unique)
+1. Identifiers (Primary key, Foreign key, Composite key)
-2. Relationships (1-M with foreign keys, M-M with composite keys)
+2. Relationships (One-to-One, One-to-Many, Many-to-Many)
 3. Joins (inner, left and right) and aliases
 4. More SQL clauses (group by, having, distinct and Aggregate functions)
 5. Indexes
 6. Domain modeling (ERD)

 ### 0. Async nature of MySQL-Nodejs interaction

 #### Explanation

 The nature of database queries is asynchronous.
 Some queries can take long time to execute.
 When our JavaScript MySQL client is sending the queries to the MySQL server,